Inside this article

 - Utilities are adequate

-- Functional plumbing and waste removal system
+- There is a functional plumbing and waste removal system

-- Compliant with applicable zoning restrictions
+- The home is compliant with applicable zoning restrictions

 USDA Home Appraisal FAQs